LuigiRussoDev/Covid19Detection/README.md

 ### Goal:
 The goal proposed in this paper is to detect Covid and Non-Covid diseases.
-Therefore I will try to make the model in question as perfect as possible by updating the dataset.
+Therefore I will try to make the model as accurate as possible.

 ### How to use:
 As we said previously you can download dataset at the following link: